 Now we have to move on to the bad news.

-The Idol Dancer has many faults that prevents it from being considered one of the greats.
+The Idol Dancer has many faults that prevents it from being considered a classic.
 Let’s take them on one-by-one.

 First, the portrayal of race and non-European/North American culture is problematic.
-As was typical for films of this period, white actors in dark makeup are unconvincingly interspersed with performers of color.
+As was typical for films of this period and Griffith films in particular, white actors in dark makeup are unconvincingly interspersed with performers of color.
 Many of the performances by the white actors are quite insulting in modern eyes.
 Florence Short’s performance as Pansy, a converted native woman, is particularly egregious.
 She rolls her eyes and drops into a bizarre shimmy any time a man, any man, comes within a few feet of her.

 (Florence Short was Blanche Sweet’s cousin.
 Now you have your film trivia for the day.)

 While it is important to take into account the period in which a movie was made, it is still difficult to overlook the now-offensive racial stereotypes when they are featured in almost every scene.
 Plus, such portrayals were vigorously protested at the time.

 The characters of the film debate religion and culture but there is little doubt as to whose point of view will win out.
 The Blythes are portrayed as overzealous but on the side of right.
 For example, little Donald Blythe’s forcible conversion of a native islander is played for laughs.
 Oh dear…

 I am going to talk a bit about the finale so consider yourself warned.